State-by-State Requirements

 Establish required submittals such as:

-• One-lines and stamped drawings
+• One-line diagrams and stamped drawings

 • Protection studies and relay settings

-• Communications / telemetry plans
+• Communications and telemetry plans

 • Commissioning test scripts and validation reports